posde/json/README.md

 # json
-JSON provider for LinuxMCE
+## JSON provider for LinuxMCE

 More and more people want to have access to LinuxMCEs data via JSON.
 This code provides

-a) Access to the MySQL data via filters
+1. Access to the MySQL data via filters
-b) Access to the router's memory space to get information about now playing and playlist for specific Entertainment Areas.
-The JSON_Plugin is needed for this to work.
+2. Access to the router's memory space to get information about now playing and playlist for specific Entertainment Areas.
+The [JSON Plugin](http://wiki.linuxmce.org/index.php/JSON_Plugin)  is needed for this to work.

+## How to call
+`json.php` will give you a list of tables supported.
+Tables refer to the information available to be queried.

+`json.php?table=rooms` will give you a list of rooms.

+`json.php?table=rooms&key=1` will just give you room 1.